calebcbaker/CLI-Collection/README.md

 # customize-win10
-A simple ps script to quickly configure the Windows 10 environment to my liking.
+A simple PowerShell script to quickly configure the Windows 10 environment to my liking.

 Tested with build: 16257